Save the dates. Details to be posted at a later time.

 Indigenous language revitalization counteracts the violent history of settler colonial regimes, including boarding schools where Native children were forced to speak English exclusively.
 This is the second in what we hope will be a series of annual gatherings in support of Lunaape language revitalization efforts.

+View the symposium program here.
+Pre-registration is required for virtual and in-person attendance.
 For questions about the event, please contact Melissa Moreton at: mmoreton [at] ias.edu.

 13-15 May 2022, 10am-4pm ET: Munsee Delaware Gathering